roderickjackson-bradley/socket_io_app/work/w11/d2/03-react-ajax/react-ajax.md

 justify-content: space-between;
 ```

-All that's left is to style the temp and image a bit by adding this CSS:
+All that's left is to add a touch of CSS to style the temp and image:

 ```css
 .App-header div {